darossi87/intune/README.md

 ![alt text](https://github.com/darossi87/intune/blob/Cisco-Secure-Client-With-Umbrella-MacOS/Headend%20Deployment%20File%20Screenshot.png?raw=true)

+This is the file name the headend will download: cisco-secure-client-macos-5.1.2.42-webdeploy-k9.pkg

+Once you download it I used 7zip to extract the installer CiscoSecureConnect\cisco-secure-client-macos-5.1.2.42-webdeploy-k9\binaries

 Prepping MacOS via intune for Cisco Secure Client Using the mobileconfig file I have attach to this project allow you set almost all the system varabiles need in intune to get this done.
 At time of writing this can change over time.